-The Chief Financial Officer or designee shall maintain complete records of decisions made in connection with each financing, including the selection of members of the financing team, the structuring of the financing, selection of credit enhancement products and providers, and selection of investment products.
+The Chief Financial Officer or designee shall maintain complete records of decisions made in connection with each financing, including the selection of members of the financing team and the structuring of the financing as well as the selection of credit enhancement products and providers and the selection of investment products, if appropriate.
 Each transaction file shall include the official transcript for the financing, the final number runs and a post-pricing summary of the debt issue.
 The Chief Financial Officer shall timely provide a summary of each financing to the Board.